Adrien3198/HabanaBenchmark/README.md

 It is designed to run on the dl1.24xlarge, p3dn.24xlarge and p4d.24xlarge EC2 instances on AWS.
 Monitoring metrics are logged to evaluate the performance of Gaudi cards and Nvidia GPUs.

-You can find more information and resources at [Habana for developers website](https://developer.habana.ai/)

 ## Setup

----
+To help developers find more information to get started with Habana AI processors, we suggest that you check the Habana developer site https://developer.habana.ai/
+___
 ### Clone the project repository

 ```bash